kraudy/ibmi_os/README.md

 > The operating system for the System/38 was the [Control Program Facility](https://en.wikipedia.org/wiki/Control_Program_Facility).
 Before that IBM had the [System Support Program](https://en.wikipedia.org/wiki/System_Support_Program) operating system for the [System/34](https://en.wikipedia.org/wiki/IBM_System/34) and the [System/36](https://en.wikipedia.org/wiki/IBM_System/36).
 These were actually considered midrange computers, small mainframes.

-The system implemented the [Single-level storage (SLS)](https://en.wikipedia.org/wiki/Single-level_store) (still using physical memory here, no virtual memory yet) where all addressable objects and segments are in directly accessible memory with no concept of secondary storage. (**Storage abstraction, kinda**).
+The system implemented the [Single-level storage (SLS)](https://en.wikipedia.org/wiki/Single-level_store) where all addressable objects and segments are directly accessible in virtual memory with no concept of secondary storage. (**Storage abstraction**).
 This Single-level abstraction gave raise to the conpcet of ***Object***.

 ## Explaining Objects